-Once you have paid it off, you take the monthly amount you were paying towards your first debt, combine that amount with the minimum payment you were making on the second debt and then start paying the second debt off.
+- Once you have your smallest debt paid it off, you take the monthly amount you were paying towards your first debt, combine that amount with the minimum payment you were making on the second debt and then start paying the second debt off.

-It is obvious – but the more money you put towards the debt the quicker you will pay everything off.
+The more money you put towards the debt the quicker you will be debt free.

 I’ve got a Masters in Business Administration and have managed the accounting for multiple companies over the last 15 years.
 I know that mathematically this route doesn’t always make sense.
 Mathematically speaking you should look at interest rates and a bunch of other factors and then decide what should be paid off first.